machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 .. image:: /assets/images/examples/teach-m-demo-cheese-ur-program.png

-Following still needs to be defined in this robot program:
+The following still needs to be defined in this robot program:

 -  Pickit select command, the correct setup and product file need to be filled in.
 -  Above_bin is a fixed waypoint on the center top of the bin.
 This intermediate waypoint is used to get in to and to get out of the bin.